CJ445/dsa-cpp/gcd/README.md

 gcd(A, B) = gcd(B, A mod B) <br>

 #### The complete pseudo code is as follows:<br>
+Note: where A is greater than B. If not, then swap.
 ```
 function gcd(A, B)
 	while B ≠ 0